-Ski Incorporated (SI) is a public company therefore you are using IFRS.
+Winter Fun Incorporated (WFI) uses IFRS for financial reporting.
 The bank loan has a minimum current ratio so you will need to be careful and watch for any impacts on the ratio.
-You have had a tough year this year with a taxable loss so the bank financing is critical to your operations.
-Management will be concerned with their bonus based on net income but this will not be a concern this year with the taxable loss since there will not be any bonus.
+You have had a tough year this year and faced a loss so the bank financing is critical to your operations.